Esri/hub.js/docs/src/guides/hub-discussions.md

 };
 ```

+Searchable properties are enumerated on the [`ISearchPosts`](https://esri.github.io/hub.js/api/discussions/ISearchPosts/) interface.
+All properties that are type `string` can leverage the LIKE operator shown in the previous examples.

+## Creating reactions

 If you want to show support for a post, see the following code to give a thumbs up reaction:

 ```js